janwilmake/x-cli/README.md

 XYMake CLI connects to your X account securely through OAuth.
 Your first post is just one command away.

-## Coming soon:
+## Wishlist:

-- `xy history [n]` - Get latest threads and read them as markdown with comments
+- `xy history` - Pick thread from linked threads, print them as markdown with comments
-- `xy ship` - Commit to git and post to X simultaneously
-- `xy snap` - Create and share screenshots
-- `xy ./path.png` - Upload photos/videos with comments
+- `xy ./path.png [...message]` - Upload photos/videos with comments
-- `xy ./path.ts:10-20` - Annotate specific code sections
-- `xy yap` - Record, transcribe, and send audio
+- `xy yap` - Record, transcribe, reformat/restructure with LLM, tweet as a new thread.
-- `xy find` - Find relevant tweets from CLI and respond easily
+- `xy find` - Find relevant recent tweets, print in CLI, and respond easily

-- `xy prompt` - AI-powered tweet suggestions based on your code changes
+## What X CLI is not / Out of Scope

+XYMake does not allow AI to write/suggest the tweet (in different ways, e.g. based on commit message or changes - cc https://tweetgit.com https://x.com/dzhohola).

+I personally think we should not be doing this until AI is better than yourself, but that it will never be as people crave authenticity.
+Therefore, this is a dangerous path to go down.

 ---

-Built by developers, for developers.
+❤️ Built by developers, for developers.
 [Jan Wilmake](https://x.com/janwilmake)

 ## Origin story - February + March 2025